metal3d/bashassist/README.md

 You can also use [ollama](https://ollama.com/) to run LLMs locally.
 For example, using the very tiny `gemma3n:e2b` or `gemma3n:e4b` can be very effective.
 Of course, you can use any other model.

-When the addon is active, you only have to type "#" (like writing a comment) and then your natural language question.
+When the add-on is active, you only have to type "#" (like writing a comment) and then your natural language question.
 Then press `CTRL+x CTRL+o` (to be faster, keep `CTRL` pressed and then press `x` then `o`) to send the command to the AI.

 If you want to ask a simple question, just use the "`ask`" command, for example: